pulp-platform/dumpling/docs/overview.rst

   the outputs and when it's just garbage to ignore, it is hard to interpret the mismatches reported by the ASIC tester.

 - The recorded vectors contain zero context about what they actually do.
 This is especially important during debugging when there are mismatches.
-If we do not know the role/meaning of a single vector in a 10'000 vectors long AVC file reporting mismatches, we will have a very hard time figuring out what actually causes the discrepancy.
+If we do not know the role/meaning of a single vector in a 10'000 vectors long AVC file, we will have a very hard time figuring out what actually causes the mismatch.

 .. figure:: illustrations/dumpling_lib_overview.png
    :width: 500